There is something very satisfying about the pursuit of justice.

 Rather than testing out your Google law degree, it is probably best to reach out to a local attorney with the necessary experience.
 While there are some attorneys who focus solely on student loans, it may not be possible to find a student loan lawyer in your area.
 However, there are many attorneys with experience handling consumer advocacy or debt collections cases.

 Another option would be to reach out to a consumer advocacy organization.
 Even if they can’t start a lawsuit on your behalf, they may be able to put you in touch with an attorney who can handle the job.

 Finally, many law schools have student clinics that will handle cases for people who might not otherwise be able to afford an attorney.
 For example, Harvard Law School has Predatory Lending and Consumer Protection Clinic.
-These students may lack experience, but usually offer high caliber legal services under the direction of skilled and experienced attorneys.
+These students may lack experience, but they usually offer high-caliber legal services under the direction of skilled and experienced attorneys.

 Unfortunately, taking a lender to court may not be an option for everyone.
-However, that doesn’t mean they are powerless…
+However, that doesn’t mean there are no options.

 Small Steps Make a Huge Difference